-Her contribution to international development spans close to 19 years, undertaking research and project management covering ten countries across South Asia and Europe (including Nepal, Bangladesh, Pakistan and India).
-She has published in Social Science and Medicine, Health and Place, and AIDS Care on issues of public health and given several talks.
+Her contribution to international development spans twenty years, undertaking research and project management covering ten countries across South Asia and Europe (including Nepal, Bangladesh, Pakistan and India).
+She has published in Social Science and Medicine, Health and Place, and AIDS Care on public health issues and has given several talks.

-Her current research focuses on intergenerational knowledge exchange, nutrition literacy and sustainable food systems approach for improved health and well-being outcomes in India.
-Her earlier research focused on gender dimensions of agriculture in wheat producing regions in South Asia.
-She has a long-standing experience of working in Public Health and Policy, including HIV/AIDS and specialises in working with the most marginalised groups such as sex workers, adolescent/youth groups, rural and indigenious communities, and urban slum communities.
+Her current research focuses on intergenerational knowledge exchange, nutrition literacy, and sustainable food systems approach for improved health and well-being outcomes in India.
+Her earlier research focused on gender dimensions of agriculture in wheat-producing regions in South Asia.
+She has a long-standing experience working in Public Health and Policy, including HIV/AIDS.
+She specialises in working with the most marginalised groups, such as sex workers, adolescent/youth groups, rural and indigenous communities, and urban slum communities.

 Doctor of Philosophy, Glasgow Caledonian University